Community of Trust

 One of the hallmarks of the U.Va.
 Honor System is that it is entirely student-run.
 Elected student representatives sit on the Committee, and student Support Officers investigate cases, advise accused students, educate the community about Honor, and serve as advocates at trial.

 In addition to acting as Committee members and Support Officers, students serve as jurors at Honor trials.
 In the Spring of 1980, over 80% of the student body voted by referendum to allow randomly selected students to serve as jurors.
 The change allowed an accused student who requests trial the choice of a jury panel composed of all Honor Committee members or a mixed panel of Honor Committee members and randomly selected student jurors.
 In providing this right, students also accepted the responsibility to serve as jurors when requested.
-In 1990, the student body voted in favor of allowing an accused student to have the option of an all randomly selected student panel.
+In 1990, the student body voted in favor of allowing an accused student to have the option of an all-randomly selected jury panel.

 President Emeritus Teresa Sullivan: “The Honor Code is one of UVA’s distinctive hallmarks.
 Employers tell me that their employees from UVA stand out for more than their intelligence and skills—the UVA alumni stand out for their integrity.”